 Abel, John Jacob (1857–1938)

-American biochemist, best known for his first identification (1898) of a
+John Abel was an American biochemist, best known for his first identification (1898) of a

 hormone, adrenaline (epinephrine).
-Abel
+He

 was professor of pharmacology (1893–1932) at Johns Hopkins University.